avatar-kaleb/kalebmckelvey-site/content/blog-posts/06-17-2018/index.md

 Gatsby and [Netlify](https://netlify.com) offer generous free tiers, and my site will be ran for free from now on 🚀.

+### Markdown and Netlify CMS

+I plan on integrating the site with the open source Netlify CMS in the future, letting me post easier (or thats the plan anyways 😃).

 ## What's next?

 We're only at the beginning!